JohnOakwood/johnoakwood.github.io/index.md

 # 3. Our most beloved Cake traditions

-Nothing is more secret than Nutrameg Cake traditions.
+Nothing is more sacred than Nutrameg Cake traditions.
 All started with a Cake and all will end with a cake!
 I live by the cake & I die by cake!

 Here are our dearest and most beloved Cake traditions that everyone has to follow and hold dear to their hearts: